 The call had come from Tim Nitschke, the business category manager for fresh produce at Coles.
 He had seen Pocket Herbs’ dilemma featured in an article on the ABC’s Landline website, and contacted Reynolds to see if he could offer some assistance.

-Of course, Reynolds called him back, and laughs as he recalls that he spent the first part of the conversation trying to put Nitschke off stocking his produce in store.
+Of course, Reynolds called him back.
+He laughs as he recalls that he spent the first part of the conversation trying to put Nitschke off stocking his produce in-store.

-“I actually didn’t believe I had a retail product,” he admits.
-“There’s another grower that I know of down in Melbourne who had tried with Coles about eight years ago.
-It was a different format, but essentially the same product, and it didn’t work.
-And then another business, also from Victoria, tried to arrange something with Woolworths about four years ago, and that didn’t work either.”
+“I didn’t believe I had a retail product,” he admits.
+“There’s another grower that I know of in Melbourne who tried with Coles about eight years ago.
+It was a different format, but essentially the same product.
+It didn’t work.
+And then another business, also from Victoria, tried to arrange something with Woolworths about four years ago.
+That didn’t work either.”

-The company then went on a whirlwind journey – developing in-store instructions for the care of the plants, figuring out which varieties of Pocket Herbs’ 46 products Coles would stock (they took 10), filling out all the necessary documentation, learning to use the supplier portal systems and numerous other hoops that had to be jumped through.
-And from the time that Nitschke made that call to the time that Pocket Herbs was in store, it took less than six weeks to get it all off the ground.
+The company then went on a whirlwind journey.
+They developed in-store instructions for the care of the plants, figuring out which varieties of Pocket Herbs’ 46 products Coles would stock (they took 10).
+Then there was the filling out of all the necessary documentation, learning to use the supplier portal systems and numerous other hoops that had to be jumped through.
+From the time that Nitschke made that call to the time that Pocket Herbs was in store, it took less than six weeks to get it all off the ground.

-When Eativity spoke with Reynolds, he had just sent off his fifth shipment, and is sending one carton of produce a week to each of 40 selected Coles stores across Brisbane, the Sunshine and Gold Coasts, Armidale and Port Macquarie.
-He was also awaiting a meeting with Coles to discuss expanding the range or selling the current range at more stores.
+When Eativity spoke with Reynolds, he had just sent off his fifth shipment.
+He’s now sending one carton of produce a week to each of 40 selected Coles stores across Brisbane, the Sunshine and Gold Coasts, Armidale and Port Macquarie.
+He was also awaiting a meeting with Coles to discuss expanding and selling the range at more stores.

 That fateful call from Coles was certainly the kind of lifeline that was needed when the business was drowning.
-And Reynolds is all too aware of how lucky he has been, when others have not been so fortunate.
+And Reynolds is all too aware of how lucky he has been.
+Others have not been so fortunate.
 But still, times are tough for the Reynolds family.

 “It was a little kick of positivity in a sea of despair,” Reynolds says of the deal with Coles.
 “We had staff coming in who thought they were rostered on, but there’s no work.
 They’re crying, my wife’s crying.
 It’s horrible.
 It’s been so stressful with not knowing what’s going on; whether the business is going to survive.
 And the workload has been phenomenal.”

-This is not the first business that Reynolds has set up and run throughout his career, and he has seen tough times before, but none that have lasted as long as this.
+This is not the first business that Reynolds has set up and run throughout his career.
+So he has seen tough times before, but none that have lasted as long as this.